 Is it time for Couple’s Counseling?

-People in relationships look to enter therapy for a number of reasons, ranging from communication problems and power struggles, to infidelity and sexual dissatisfaction.
+People in relationships look to enter therapy for a number of reasons, ranging from communication problems and power struggles to infidelity and sexual dissatisfaction.
 It is recommended that couples enter into some form of counseling as soon as any relational discontent arises, and is often suggested that occasional therapeutic stints could help couples avoid the troubles that force others into therapy.

 A good therapeutic process should address many aspects of the relationship, although the way a couple communicates tends to be the primary focus of most couple’s counseling sessions.
-Cases where partners avoid conflict or engage in constant battles, healthy communication suffers, problems build, and repairs become more difficult.
+In cases where partners avoid conflict or engage in constant battles, healthy communication suffers, problems build, and repairs become more difficult.
 Famed relationship psychotherapist John Gottman noted that the lack of adequate repair following an argument is the biggest contributor to marital unhappiness and even divorce.
-Beverly Hills Therapy Group offers a place where couples can take the first step to improving their relationship – healthy communication.
+Beverly Hills Therapy Group offers a place where couples can take the first step to improve their relationship – healthy communication.